mhagstrand/slate/source/includes/_api_CRUD_products_rules.md

 The following properties of the product rule are read-only.
 If one or more of these properties are included in the request, it will be rejected.

-*   `id`
+*   id
-*   `product_id`
+*   product_id

 ### Requirements

-The following properties of the product rule are required.
-The request won’t be fulfilled unless these properties are valid.
+There are no property requirements for updating a product rule.

 ```json
 {